lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 005.md

 We move to the island that houses the [[Old Abandoned Watermill]], its walls are filled with sticks, bones, and kobold graffiti.
 A very nasty smell lingers in the air, it burns a little in the nose.
 A closed door with in front of it badly created wards and offerings.
 A stream of red ichor runs through the fundaments of the walls, dripping in to the river.

 [[Keth]] mentions this area feels very desecrated. [[Alton]] opens the door, and we step inside.
-On the inside the mill has been ransacked, glass shards, scorch marks, tables are thrown
+On the inside the mill has been ransacked, glass shards, scorch marks, tables are thrown everywhere, it all points to an explosion from the inside of the mill towards the outside.
+In the middle a circle with runes, some of them broken.
+The ichor originates from the broken run
 # Loot: